Geraldine McCaughrean

 Geraldine McCaughrean (/məˈkɔːkrən/ mə-KAWK-rən; born 6 June 1951) is a British children's novelist.
-She has written more than 170 books, including Peter Pan in Scarlet (2004), the official sequel to Peter Pan commissioned by Great Ormond Street Hospital, the holder of Peter Pan's copyright.
-Her work has been translated into 44 languages worldwide.
+She has written more than 170 books, including Peter Pan in Scarlet (2004), the official sequel to Peter Pan commissioned by Great Ormond Street Hospital.
 She has received the Carnegie Medal twice and the Michael L. Printz Award among others.

 Personal life and education

 McCaughrean was born 6 June 1951 in London to Leslie Arthur and Ethel Jones.
 The youngest of three children, she grew up in North London.
-McCaughrean attended Southgate Technical College from 1969 to 1970, then received a Bachelor of Education with honors from Christ Church College, Canterbury in 1977.
+McCaughrean attended Enfield County Grammar School for Girls and then Southgate Technical College from 1969 to 1970, then received a Bachelor of Education with honors from Christ Church College, Canterbury in 1977.

 McCaughrean is married to John McCaughrean, with whom she has a daughter: Ailsa.

 Career

 McCaughrean studied teaching but found her true vocation in writing.
 She claims that what makes her love writing is the desire to escape from an unsatisfactory world.
 Her motto is: do not write about what you know, write about what you want to know.

 McCaughrean's work includes many retellings of classic stories for children: The Odyssey, El Cid, The Canterbury Tales, The Pilgrim's Progress, Moby Dick, One Thousand and One Arabian Nights and Gilgamesh.

 J. M. Barrie gave all rights to Peter Pan to Great Ormond Street Hospital in 1929, and in 2004, to coincide with Peter Pans centenary, the hospital launched a competition to find the author of a sequel.
 McCaughrean won the competition, after submitting a synopsis and a sample chapter.
 Peter Pan in Scarlet was released internationally on 5 October 2006, published in the UK by Oxford University Press and in the US by Simon & Schuster.

 McCaughrean has written many other children's fiction books including The Kite Rider, The Stones Are Hatching, and Plundering Paradise.
 She has also written six historical novels for adults including: The Maypole (1990), Fire's Astonishment (1991), Lovesong (1996) and The Ideal Wife (1997).

 As of 2013, McCaughrean has launched an online novel based on the Hylas and Hercules myth, A Thousand Kinds of Ugly.